codebuddies/codebuddies/contributing.md

 ![very rough mockup of hangouts v2.0](http://codebuddies.org/images/landingpage3.png)

 ## The first 6 steps to take if you want to contribute to this open-sourced project:
-1. Add your name on the google doc [http://bit.ly/codebuddies-hangouts-platform-v2-googledoc](http://bit.ly/codebuddies-hangouts-platform-v2-googledoc) if your name is not listed, and you want to be added as a collaborator.
+1. Add your name on the google doc [bit.ly/codebuddies-hangouts-platform-v2-googledoc](http://bit.ly/codebuddies-hangouts-platform-v2-googledoc) if your name is not listed, and you want to be added as a collaborator.
 2. Say hello on the [#codebuddies-meta channel in the Slack](https://codebuddiesmeet.slack.com/messages/codebuddies-meta/).
 One of us will add you as a collaborator to the repo, so that you'll be able to commit and push/pull to the app!
 You can also ask `@linda` for a code walkthrough of the app.
-3. [Install Meteor](https://www.meteor.com/install) and Node: [https://docs.npmjs.com/cli/install](https://docs.npmjs.com/cli/install) if you don't already have them installed.
+3. [Install Meteor](https://www.meteor.com/install) and Node: [docs.npmjs.com/cli/install](https://docs.npmjs.com/cli/install) if you don't already have them installed.
 4. Clone this repo to your computer by typing in the command line:
   `git clone https://github.com/codebuddiesdotorg/cb-v2-scratch.git`
 5. Type `npm run meteor:dev` in your terminal to start up the app in your browser (`localhost:3000`).
 6. Look at some of the [open issues](https://github.com/codebuddiesdotorg/cb-v2-scratch/issues) and identify one that sparks your interest.
-If you have any questions about it, you can leave a comment in there, or ask in the (#codebuddies-meta Slack channel)[https://codebuddiesmeet.slack.com/messages/codebuddies-meta].
+If you have any questions about it, you can leave a comment in there, or ask in the [#codebuddies-meta Slack channel](https://codebuddiesmeet.slack.com/messages/codebuddies-meta).

-If you see a bug in the app or have a feature request, feel free to (create a new issue)[https://github.com/codebuddiesdotorg/cb-v2-scratch/issues/new] on the Github repo!
+If you see a bug in the app or have a feature request, feel free to [create a new issue](https://github.com/codebuddiesdotorg/cb-v2-scratch/issues/new) on the Github repo!

 ### I've picked out an issue I want to work on and left a comment on the issue to tell everyone that I'm working on it.
 Now what?